Interview with Richard Robinson

 Data will enable businesses to be more customer-centric and will bring the panacea of the ‘right message to the right person at the right time’ within reach.
-Especially with the new data regulation driven by GDPR coming up in May, we see a shift in attention to data.
+Especially with the new data regulation driven by GDPR, we see a shift in attention to data.
 Data will help us to connect to the customer in a far more personalized and a far better way.

 Robinson: “We have been collecting data for many years without knowing exactly what we would do with it.
 Due to regulatory changes, we must wake up, better understand data and join the dots.
 Some people say that GDPR is a negative, but I see it as a positive opportunity.
 We can now focus on truly understanding the data, by breaking down the silos where data is stored.
 We can finally focus on getting to know our customers and personalize our marketing.
 Data is the lifeblood of any business.
 We cannot afford to just collecting data and not use it to create a positive experience for our customers.”

 “Data is the lifeblood of any business.
 It must be useful and usable.
 We can now finally step away from mass marketing.”

 Rise of technology in marketing

 Many B2B companies have vast amounts of technologies available.
 “We will see a movement from technology simply enhancing marketing to a stage where technology can empower marketing.
 You can think of e.g. marketing automation.
 As part of this, I see that marketers are finally taking control of the technology in marketing and importantly the budget going with it.
 This is a power shift.
 The business function of marketing will be in the lead, they will be dictating which marketing technology that should be used”, so says Robinson.

 Structure and organizational design of marketing